Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Completed more of the FreeCodeCamp intermediate JS challenges.

 **Thoughts:** I accidentally divided by zero in my code today.
 My code looked correct, but the challenge wasn't completing at all.
 I didn't notice the zero.
 I ran the code in the JS console.
 It crashed my browser.
 Huh, I guess that dividing by zero does wreck things.

+### Day 54: Tuesday, January 22nd, 2019

+**Today's Progress:** Completed the rest of the FreeCodeCamp intermediate JS challenges.
+Completed 4/5 of the JS algorithms and data structures projects.

+**Thoughts:** The first four of the projects felt like easy puzzles, but the fifth looks a bit intimidating.
+I'm attempting to use more RegEx in my code, but I may have cheated a few times by using a tool to write my RegEx.